Voyz/ibeam/README.md

 ### <a name="standalone-environment"></a>Standalone environment

-When running standalone, IBeam requires the following to be set up:
+When running standalone, IBeam requires the following to be present:

 * [IBKR Client Portal API Gateway][gateway]
 * [Java JRE capable of running the Gateway][jre]